erizov/Professor/semester_4/lecture_17_performance/load_balancing/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Load Balancing?
-8. How would you test your Load Balancing implementation?
+8. How would you test your Load Balancing deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization